 Eionet user accounts are created for those who need access to Eionet websites, tools and services that require Eionet login.
 New user accounts can only be created by the Eionet Helpdesk and the National Focal Points.
 The Eionet helpdesk is manned throughout the opening hours of EEA and generally responds to the ticket within 24 hours.

-Webpage Elements
+CLC+ Core User Interface

 In this section, the general page elements are described to give an overview of the structure of this website, its navigation and its content.